hyling/kean.github.io/_posts/2019-11-13-ci-for-frameworks.markdown

 ---
 layout: post
-title: "Continuous Integration for Swift Frameworks"
+title: "CI for Swift Frameworks"
 description: How I went from manually testing my frameworks to having hundreds of unit tests and multiple automatic checks running on every change
 date: 2019-11-13 10:00:00 -0500
 category: programming